fs-blog-product-designer-interview-questions-og

 4. How do you know when you’ve gotten a design right?

 Answering this question gives the candidate an opportunity to demonstrate how they analyze and measure user experiences—whether newly launched or on an ongoing basis.
+Incorporating user feedback, especially positive feedback from usability testing or surveys, can help indicate a good answer to whether a design is successful.
 Not having an answer to this question is likely a bad sign, as it points to the practice of launching product experiences and never checking in on how they’re being used.

-Additionally, this allows the candidate to mention the tools and softwares they use to measure and monitor their designs.
+Additionally, this allows the candidate to mention the tools and softwares they use to measure and monitor their designs, as well as how they identify a wrong answer or design flaw as part of making informed design decisions.
 This is a good place for you to dig deeper into what kinds of metrics they typically look for and leads you into the next question.

 5. Describe a time when you’ve used data to solve a problem.

-The ability to demonstrate data-driven decision making is important in any role, but especially product design.
+Demonstrating strong problem-solving skills is crucial in product design, as designers are often tasked with solving problems that impact both users and business needs.
+The ability to demonstrate data-driven decision making is important in any role, but especially in product design.
 Ideally, this question will lead the candidate to talk about a time when they noticed some type of user friction and then proposed a change to make the experience smoother.
+Ask the candidate to describe a previous project where they used data to solve problems and align their design decisions with overall business needs.

 6. How have you worked closely with software engineers?